tolu-ak/HealthyEats-/README.md

 Restaurant suggestions for cultural meals in your Canadian province.

 **🚀 How to Use**

-Visit the live site: HealthyEats.
-Use the navigation bar to explore:
+- Use the navigation bar to explore
-Meals: Search for cultural dishes and alternatives.
+- Meals: Search for cultural dishes and alternatives.
-Restaurant Suggestions: Locate nearby restaurants serving your favorite meals.

 **🌐 Supported Regions and Dishes**

 Currently, the platform provides:
 Regions: Western Canada (British Columbia, Alberta, Saskatchewan).
 Dishes: African meals such as jollof rice, akara, fried rice, amala, and pounded yam.